goldentroll/learn-git-github/project-git-a1-command-line/README.md

 In this project you need to know following topics: ls Filesystem pwd cd I cd II mkdir touch Review

+If you are not familier with them please read Learn Git and Github eBook from (https://codingwithbasir.com/learn-git-github)

 ## Project Definition
 Create a folder and file
 1. Create a folder with you name in this folder.